 It is important to note that this description serves as an example only.
 The daily tasks and challenges depend on the volunteer and the work that needs to be done.
 The final job description can therefore vary substantially from the above.

 You will live at the Volunteer House.
-It is a private house in an upmarket residential area with single beds and twin bedrooms.
+It is a private house in an upmarket residential area in Cape Town.
 Volunteers are accommodated in twin bedrooms but may upgrade to single rooms upon request.
 There are 4 bathrooms to share, a communal kitchen to cater yourself, a dining room, a lounge with TV and DVD and a beautiful garden with a swimming pool.
 A commercial laundry service is close by.
 Bedding is provided.
 Towels will be not provided.

 Miriam from Switzerland